josephdadams/TallyArbiter/listener_clients/TTGO_T-listener/README.md

 It is not sold, authorized, or associated with any other company or product.

-To contact the author or for more information, please visit [www.techministry.blog](http://www.techministry.blog).
+To [report a bug](https://github.com/josephdadams/TallyArbiter/issues/new?assignees=JTF4&labels=bug&template=bug.yaml&title=%5BBug%5D%3A+) or open a [feature request](https://github.com/josephdadams/TallyArbiter/issues/new?assignees=JTF4&labels=feature&template=feature.yaml&title=%5BFeature+Request%5D%3A+), please go to our [issues](https://github.com/josephdadams/TallyArbiter/issues/new/choose) page.
+If you would like to see more of @josephdadams's projects or send a word of encouragement his way, please visit [techministry.blog](https://techministry.blog/).

 ## Assembling the device
 I have added a 3 color LED (connected with 3x 270 Ohm resistors) and an on/off switch for the battery.